Azure/onboarding-guidance/DevTest/Mobile DevOps/xamarin-test-cloud.md

     ![Screenshot](../../Images/XTC/vsts-xtc-6.png)

-9. You will then need to specify meta-data about the run (e.g. The Series for the test, as well as the system language).
+9. You will then need to specify metadata about the run (e.g. The Series for the test, as well as the system language).

     ![Screenshot](../../Images/XTC/vsts-xtc-7.png)